Available on the E306 monitor

 The area monitoring the higher pressure (or faster air flow) should use the tube marked with the positive (+) symbol.
 The area with the lower pressure or slower flow should use the tube marked with the negative (-) symbol.
 The differential pressure is expressed in Pascals (±500 Pa in 0.2Pa, or ±3% accuracy).

-The data for the differential pressure can be viewed on the LCD Display of the E306 module, as well as is presented as a Modbus register and SNMP MIB.
+The data for the differential pressure can be viewed on the LCD Display of the E306 module, as well as a Modbus register and SNMP MIB.
 Pressure data can also been seen on the EMX portal.